codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 **Keras supports these types of padding:**

-  Valid padding, which meaas no padding
+  Valid padding, which means no padding

   Same padding, which means zero padding